Terms, Conditions, and Regulations of the University

 University Housing offer a courtesy telephone located in every residence hall building.
 The courtesy telephone can be used for emergency calls and local phone calls.
 There are no active telephone landlines provided in student rooms.

 The University provides furnishing for all student rooms.
-A student is not permitted to use additional furniture, including liquid-filled furniture, with the exception of a desk chair or beanbag chair.
+A student is not permitted to use additional furniture, including liquid-filled furniture or other mattresses, with the exception of a desk chair or beanbag chair.
 If a student brings a personal desk chair, the desk chair provided by the University must be kept in the room.
 Dismantling furniture or removing it from a fixed position is not permitted.
 Furniture or furnishings may not be removed from the student's room.
 The student is not permitted to use other University furniture, such as lounge furniture, in his or her room.
 If a student has other furniture in his or her room, he or she will be referred to Residence Life and/or the Office of Student Conduct

 If a student is interested in having a bed loft in his or her room, the student will need to verify with the Housing office whether the student's room is capable of having a bed loft due to ceiling height limits.
 If the use of a bed loft is permitted, the student will be responsible for adhering to the bed loft instructions.